openplayerjs/openplayerjs/README.md

 Event | Description
 --- | ---
-`controlshidden` | Event executed when controls timer stops and hides control bar (video only) `controlschanged` | Event triggered when an element modified the state of the controls and they regenerate (i.e., adding new cpation)
+`controlshidden` | Event executed when controls timer stops and hides control bar (video only).
+`controlschanged` | Event triggered when an element modified the state of the controls and they regenerate (i.e., adding new caption).
+`captionschanged` | Event triggered when user changes the current caption by selecting a new one from the `Settings` menu.
-`adsended` | Event executed when an Ad ends playing (currently used to change the Replay icon to Pause when playing a postroll Ad)
+`adsended` | Event executed when an Ad ends playing (currently used to change the Replay icon to Pause when playing a postroll Ad).

 ## Contributions